michaelli00/MATH475/notes.md

 $$\frac{1}{(1-x)^k} = \underbrace{(\frac{1}{1-x})(\frac{1}{1-x}) \cdots}_{\text{apply geometric series k times}} = (1 + x + x^2 + \cdots + \cdots) (1 + x + x^2 + \cdots + \cdots) \cdots$$

 Consider the question of getting coefficients of $x^7$.
-This corresponds to the weak compositions of $7$ unlabelled balls into $k$ bins
+This corresponds to the weak compositions of $7$ unlabeled balls into $k$ bins

 However, now the chosen exponents correspond to the bin sizes.
 Thus we see that the OGF for weak compositions is